xanode/minet.net/src/content/tutoriels/en/ajouter-des-appareils.md

 ---
 icon: question
-title: Adding new devices on your MiNET account
+title: Add new devices to your MiNET account
 category: en/getting-started
 ---